-- The first laughter in this game is laughing with ourselves for being successful in accomplishing something, however unimportant and trivial. - This successful act can be going for a walk, doing some sport, doing housework, like cooking, cleaning, shopping, talking to another person, or reading an article. - In people with physical disabilities, the accomplishment can be succeeding to walk, or simply breathing. - With every small accomplishment we smile victoriously, and gradually turn this smile into laughter, and over time make our laughter last longer and longer. - The motivation for this laughter: 1.
+- The first laughter in this game is laughing with ourselves for being successful in accomplishing something, however unimportant and trivial. - This success can be in sports or in doing housework, such as cooking a meal, cleaning the house, or shopping. - In people with physical disabilities, the accomplishment can be succeeding to walk, or simply breath. - With every small accomplishment we smile victoriously, and gradually turn this smile into laughter, and over time make our laughter last longer and longer. - The motivation for this laughter: 1.
 The silliness of the exercise itself, and 2.
-Our present superiority compared to our past. - After becoming skillful in this game we are ready to smile, and eventually laugh without any contempt at some of the things we have done or said in the past, while at the same time maintaining our compassion for the child. - Laughing on our own, and especially at ourselves is a sign of emotional maturity, and it is uplifting.
+Our present superiority compared to our past. - After becoming skillful in this game we will be ready to smile, and eventually laugh without any sense of ridicule at some of the things we have done or said in the past and their contradictions, while at the same time maintaining our compassion for the child. - Laughing with one's self, and especially at one's self is a sign of emotional maturity, and it is euphoric.